rob-murray/jekyll-twitter-plugin/README.md

 ### Contributions

 I've tried hard to keep all classes and code in the one `lib/jekyll-twitter-plugin.rb` file so that people can just grab this file and include in their Jekyll `_plugins` directory if they do not want to use the Gem.
-This may have to be dropped if the one file gets too overwhelming.
+This will be dropped in a later version.

 Please use the GitHub pull-request mechanism to submit contributions.